 When will I find out if I am receiving financial aid?

-If you are admitted to the program, you will be notified of your financial aid award in your acceptance letter in late March or early April.
+If you are admitted to the program, you will be notified of your financial aid award in your acceptance letter.
 If applicable, please indicate in your application that you would like to be considered for financial aid support.

 What should be included in my recommendation letters?